0xAlec/infrastructure-notes/Containers and Container Orchestration.md

 - If a pod dies or becomes unavailable, the ReplicaSet will create a new pod to replace it
 - If the number of running pods exceeds the desired number, the ReplicaSet will delete the extra pods.
 - Self-healing, monitors health of pods and restarts/replaces unresponsive ones

+*StatefulSet*
+- Manages stateful applications
+- Provides guarentees about the ordering and uniqueness of these pods
+- Usage:
+	- Stable persistant storage
+	- Ordered and graceful deployment and scaling
+	- Ordered automatic rolling updates

+*Controller*
+- Tracks Kubernetes resource types
+- `spec` field to describe desired state
+- Kubernetes Job
+	- Creates pods to completion
+- Autoscaling pods in clusters (Horizontal, Vertical)

+*Operator*
+- Kubernetes API Client - acts as a controller for a Custom Resource
+- Usage:
+	- deploying applications on demand
+	- restoring application state from a backup
+	- handling upgrades of application code (database schemas, configuration)
+	- chaos engineering
+	- choosing a leader for a distributed system without an internal election process
+- We used operators at Coinbase from open source tooling to automate database and schema migrations.

 ### Service Discovery Problem